-Updates & Common Dining Questions For Spring 2020
+Updates & Common Dining Questions

 We thank you for your patience as we continue to evolve and make changes with updates from the University and State of Connecticut regarding guidelines and safety protocols.
 Updates will be continually posted to this webpage.
+Note: these guidelines and answers may change for Fall 2021

 Any information with a strike thru indicates that the information is no longer relevant or has since changed.